Let's celebrate - new holiday badges coming to our shop

 - And of course – pick up some of our brilliant new badges!

 Easter is a Christian festival that marks the resurrection of Jesus.
 Easter Sunday is the last day of Holy Week, which includes Palm Sunday, Maundy Thursday and Good Friday.
-This year Easter Sunday falls on the 12 April.
+In 2022 Easter Sunday falls on the 17 April.

 Eid is an Arabic word that translates as festival or celebration.
 There are 2 festivals of Eid.
-Muslims celebrate Eid ul-Fitr over three days at the end of Ramadan – a holy month.
+Muslims celebrate Eid ul-Fitr over 1 day at the end of Ramadan – a holy month.
 Eid ul-Adha takes place in the final month of the Islamic lunar calendar.

 Diwali is a Hindu festival known as the festival of lights, celebrating the triumph of light over darkness.
 It’s a festival with celebrations that include firework displays and giving gifts.
-This year Diwali will be on the 14 November.
+Diwali will be on the 24 October 2022.

 Hanukkah is a Jewish festival, celebrating a miracle that happened over 2,000 years ago.
-It lasts for 8 days and this year begins on 10 December.
+It lasts for 8 days and next year begins on 18 December.
 Hanukkah is celebrated with the lighting of a 9-branched candle stick called a Hanukiah.

-Chinese New Year marks the start of the lunar new year – a lunar calendar has months that follow the cycles of the moon.
-Chinese New Year is also known as the Spring Festival.
+Lunar New Year – a lunar calendar has months that follow the cycles of the moon, and this festival marks the start of the year.
+It's also known as the Spring Festival or Chinese New Year.
 In Chinese tradition each year is named after one of 12 animals that feature in the Chinese Zodiac.
-2020 is a year of the rat and 2021 will be year of the Ox.
+2021 is a year of the ox and 2022 will be year of the tiger.